UsabilityEngineering/ux-journal-Vinylicoffee/j01/README.md

 ![IMG_6340](https://github.com/user-attachments/assets/b1f64f57-0d2e-4629-9ee4-ed873e7b9b57)

 Not only is this **inefficient**, but also goes against what was used for the "Menu" button.
 A better solution to this is making it work like the "Menu" button, only require it to be pressed multiple times to go back to a normal display, instead of using another button.
 Other than that, I would have to go and look at the manual to figure out what the symbols for the timer actually mean.
+Until then, they will remain unused.